How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 Not all workers’ compensation audits occur when policies are set to expire.
 Depending on their situation, some business owners may have a:

 - Interim audits: Insurers may require an audit during the life of your workers’ comp policy, particularly if you’ve changed operations.
-Additionally, employers might ask for interim audits if they want to pay their workers’ comp every quarter.
+Additionally, employers might ask for interim audits if they want to pay their workers’ comp quarterly.
 Interim audits are usually done by mail.

-For both types of audits, you should still receive some sort of notification from your insurer so that you can set time aside for the audit.
+For both types, you should still receive some sort of notification from your insurer so that you can set time aside for the audit.

 General Information